MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ### Installation via Package Repository (preferred) - CentOS 7

-PowerShell Core for Linux is published to official Microsoft repositories for easy installation and updates.
+PowerShell for Linux is published to official Microsoft repositories for easy installation and updates.

 ```sh